What Are The Different Types Of Child Custody In Utah?

 So, even though a child may state a preference (particularly if they are a young child), their actual preference might be different based on their behavior over time.

 For more information on Types Of Child Custody In Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.